EffectOrientedProgramming/EOPCode/README.md

 1. Download and install [Coursier](https://get-coursier.io/).
 2. Run `cs setup`.
 This installs a Java Development Kit (JDK), Scala 3 {{ Does it? }}, and support tools such as the Scala Build Tool ([SBT](https://www.scala-sbt.org/)).
-3. Install an Integrated Development Environment (ID): either IntelliJ IDEA or Visual Studio Code (VSCode).
+3. Install an Integrated Development Environment (IDE): either IntelliJ IDEA or Visual Studio Code (VSCode).
 4. Install the Scala add-on for your IDE.
 5. Clone/download this repository.
 6. Open the `build.sbt` file in your IDE.